 CITY OF MOUNTAIN VIEW TENANT RELOCATION ASISTANCE ORDINANCE

 Am I entitled to relocation benefits if I am evicted for a no-fault reason under the City of Mountain View Tenant Relocation Ordinance?

 Tenants who are evicted for no-fault reasons such as an owner move-in, Ellis Act, demolition, or substantial repairs, and who meet the annual household income requirements are eligible for relocation assistance.
 Mt.
 View, Cal.
 Mun.
 Code § 36.38.15.
 Tenants whose household annual income does not exceed 120% of the median household income for Santa Clara County plus $5000 qualify for relocation benefits.
 Id.

 Relocation payment is provided per rental unit, not per tenant.
 If multiple individuals occupy a single rental unit, relocation assistance shall be paid to the household or individual entitled to occupy a rental unit under a valid rental or lease agreement with the landlord.
 Id.

 How much is the relocation assistance under the City of Mountain View Tenant Relocation Ordinance?

 The landlord shall provide relocation assistance to eligible residential households as follows:

-- A full refund of a tenant’s security deposit, excluding any funds required from that deposit to repair damages caused by the tenant to his or her rental unit;
+- A refund of the tenant’s security deposit, excluding any funds required from the deposit to repair damages caused by the tenant to their rental unit;

-- The cash equivalent of three months’ rent, based on the average monthly rent for a similarly-sized unit in Mountain View;
+- The cash equivalent of three months’ rent, based on the average monthly rent for a similarly-sized unit in the City of Mountain View; and